vrangelramos/chama-backend-assignment-course-signup/README.md

 - Web API + OWIN
 - Storage technologies available on the Azure platform (SQL, Table Storage, Cosmos DB, ...)

-Please upload the code of the assignment at least 24 hours before you present it.
+Please upload the code of the assignment  and the presentation at least 24 hours before you present it.

 ## Case description